 The Monarch chrysalis will stay like this for about 1-2 weeks.
 About 24 hours before the Monarch butterfly is ready to emerge, the chrysalis will begin to darken and become transparent so that right before the butterfly emerges you will be able to see the wings inside the chrysalis.
 Very cool!
 Monarch butterflies usually eclose sometime in the morning hours so be sure to check it first thing in the morning when the time gets close.

 When the Monarch butterfly emerges it will have crumpled wings and will need to pump them full of fluids and dry them.
-During this time it must be able to hang its wings freely with nothing touching them so that they are not misformed.
+During this time it must be able to hang its wings freely with nothing touching them so that they are not hindered in their full formation.
 It will take the butterfly several hours to prepare for its first flight but when it gets close to being ready it will start to flutter its wings some.
 If you want to allow your butterfly to crawl up on your fingers this is a great time to do it.

 Monarchs are beautiful in all of their life cycle stages which makes them such a spectacular butterfly to raise indoors.
-Each Spring, my kids and I have Milkweed seeds sprouting up in flats indoors for planting in the garden so we can attract and feed the Monarch caterpillars.
+Each Spring, my kids and I have Milkweed seeds sprouting up in flats for planting in the garden so we can attract and feed the Monarch caterpillars.
 We always get excited about the return of the Monarch butterflies.
-It’s great fun!
+It is great fun!